mimic-sussex/sema/assets/tutorial/04-language-design/01-introduction/index.md

 All you have to do is to update the code in LiveCode Editor to reflect the new syntax!

 🥁🥁🥁 You have just created a new default-language-derived language! 🍾 🎉🎉

+Next we are going to understand how to do this bottom up.
+Stay tuned!